 Veteran Grants and Programs

 Winning a grant is always the preferred option.
 As long as you use the funds for their intended purpose, you won’t have to repay the funds, allowing you to grow your business without worrying about the expense.
-Otherwise, veteran programs that exist solely for the purpose of providing assistance to members of the armed forces and their spouses are typically a good resource for identifying funding opportunities.
+Veterans can apply for grants and programs for small business owners, but there are also veteran programs just for them.
+Several companies and nonprofit organizations offer these programs to help members of the armed forces and their spouses get the capital they need for their businesses.
+Here are some of the grants and programs veteran business owners should consider:

 Alternative Funding